Pabau GO app

 Zanda Health

-Zanda is an all-in-one platform designed to take the busy work off your plate, with tools for everything from communication to billing, top-tier data security, and dedicated support.
+Zanda is an all-in-one platform built to take the busy work off your plate.
+It covers patient communication, billing, and dedicated support, with data security as its headline strength.

-• Clinical notes & customizable templates: Practitioners can use hundreds of pre-built or custom note templates with text fields, choice lists, and e-signatures.
+• Clinical notes and customizable templates: Hundreds of pre-built or custom note templates, with text fields, choice lists, and e-signatures.

 • BizzyAI — AI note assistant: Zanda’s built-in AI assistant can reduce note-taking time, handling documentation so you can focus on the patient in front of you.

-• Online booking & automated reminders: Patients can book directly through your website 24/7, with automated SMS and email reminders keeping no-shows to a minimum.
+• Online booking and automated reminders: Patients book through your website around the clock, with automated SMS and email reminders keeping no-shows down.

 • Telehealth via Zoom: Seamless Zoom telehealth integration lets you run video consultations without leaving the platform.